 4.7.2 The date of manufacture and shelf life, as well as the year, month, and day marked on the date, can be separated by spaces, slashes, hyphens, periods, and other symbols, or without separators.
-The year number should be marked with four digits, and two digits can also be used to mark the year when the maximum surface area of the package is not more than 60 cm^2 .
+The year number should be marked with four digits, and two digits can also be used to mark the year when the maximum surface area of the package is not more than 60 cm2.
 The month and day should be marked with two digits, if there are less than two digits, 0 should be added before the number.

-4.7.3 When the maximum surface area of the packaging or packaging container is not more than 20 cm2, the shelf life can be marked with \times × months (or \times × date, or \times × days, or \times × weeks, or \times years) on the premise that the date of manufacture has been marked.
+4.7.2 When the maximum surface area of the packaging or packaging container is not more than 20 cm2, can only be marked with the shelf life period and shelf life expiration date. can be marked with ×× months (or ×× date, or ×× days, or ×× weeks, or × years) on the premise that the date of manufacture has been marked.
 If marked in this form, the shelf life is calculated from the marked date of manufacture.

-4.7.4 The expiration date can be marked according to the characteristics and process of the foods, as the last consumption date of the foods under the specified storage conditions, to guide consumers to eat the foods reasonably after purchasing and avoid food wastes.
+4.7.3 To guide consumers to eat the foods reasonably after purchasing and avoid food waste, consumer storage period can be marked according to the characteristics and process of the foods, as the last consumption date of the foods under the specified storage conditions.
 When marking the expiration date, the same format as the shelf life should be used near the location of shelf life.
 Please see Appendix A for the marking format.